ProvenanceAnalytics/vis/README.md

 sudo chown root bin/spadeAuditBridge sudo chmod ug+s bin/spadeAuditBridge
 ```
 Then run `sudo nano /etc/audit/plugins.d/af_unix.conf` and change `active = no` to `active = yes`.
-Then we estart auditd to activate the dispatcher (audispd): `sudo service auditd restart`.
+Then we start auditd to activate the dispatcher (audispd): `sudo service auditd restart`.
 Head back to the SPADE directory and start spade again with `./bin/spade start` and go back to the controller and add an audit reporter with `./bin/spade control` and `add reporter Audit`.
 Before we see the data in action we must configure the Linux audit.
 Run `sudo -i` to run everything as root.
-First run `nano /etc/audit/rules.d/audit.rules` We will be taken to a file in which we much change the value of `--backlog_wait_time` to 300 instead of the default 600000.
+First run `nano /etc/audit/rules.d/audit.rules`.
+We will be taken to a file in which we must change the value of `--backlog_wait_time` to 300 instead of the default 600000.
+We do this so that the provenance data can appear in the audit log fast enough for our script.
 Ctrl + O to save this configuration and Ctrl + X to exit.
-Next run `nano /etc/audit/auditd.conf` Change this value `flush` to `SYNC` and `freq` to 5000.
+Next run `nano /etc/audit/auditd.conf`.
+Change this value `flush` to `SYNC` and `freq` to 5000.
 Save and exit the file.
 Now we can start SPADE.
 Run `exit` to get out of root.
 We need to also make the hello-world program so we must run `nano hello-world` and write this code in /home/ubuntu:
 ```
 print('hello, world!')
 ```